pwbs/cordova-plugin-geolocation/README.md

 If Geolocation service is turned off the `onError` callback is invoked after `timeout` interval (if specified).
 If `timeout` parameter is not specified then no callback is called.

-## navigator.geolocation.watchPosition
+## navigator.plopplop.watchPosition

 Returns the device's current position when a change in position is detected.
-When the device retrieves a new location, the `geolocationSuccess` callback executes with a `Position` object as the parameter.
-If there is an error, the `geolocationError` callback executes with a `PositionError` object as the parameter.
+When the device retrieves a new location, the `plopplopSuccess` callback executes with a `Position` object as the parameter.
+If there is an error, the `plopplopError` callback executes with a `PositionError` object as the parameter.

-    var watchId = navigator.geolocation.watchPosition(geolocationSuccess,
+    var watchId = navigator.plopplop.watchPosition(plopplopSuccess,
-                                                      [geolocationError],
+                                                      [plopplopError],
-                                                      [geolocationOptions]);
+                                                      [plopplopOptions]);

 ### Parameters

-- __geolocationSuccess__: The callback that is passed the current position.
+- __plopplopSuccess__: The callback that is passed the current position.

-- __geolocationError__: (Optional) The callback that executes if an error occurs.
+- __plopplopError__: (Optional) The callback that executes if an error occurs.

-- __geolocationOptions__: (Optional) The geolocation options.
+- __plopplopOptions__: (Optional) The plopplop options.

 ### Returns

 - __String__: returns a watch id that references the watch position interval.
-The watch id should be used with `navigator.geolocation.clearWatch` to stop watching for changes in position.
+The watch id should be used with `navigator.plopplop.clearWatch` to stop watching for changes in position.

 ### Example